-- Without the size clues provided by individual cumulus clouds, determining the height of stratus-type clouds can be a challenge. - If it rained recently or the cloud layer is very thick and you can't see the sun, it is most likely a low-level stratus cloud. - If it is raining during your observation, it is a nimbostratus cloud (or cumulonimbus but the difference should be obvious if there is thunder and lightning!). - If a stratus cloud is so thick you can't tell where the sun is, it is most likely a low-level stratus cloud. - If you can see the sun but it looks diffused (like looking through ground glass), it is most likely an altostratus cloud. - If there is a halo around the sun whose edge is the width of your hand at arm's length from the sun itself, then it is a cirrostratus cloud. - Cirrostratus clouds will generally be thin enough that the sun is still quite distinct.
-If the cirrostratus is not between you and the sun, you may be able to distinguish cirrostratus as being so thin that parts of the cloud appear bluish (that is, you are seeing through to blue sky). - If the cloud does not produce a halo, it can still be cirrostratus.
+- Without the size clues provided by individual cumulus clouds, determining the height of stratustype clouds can be a challenge. - If it rained recently or the cloud layer is very thick and you can't see the Sun, it is most likely a low-level stratus cloud. - If it's raining during your observation, it is a nimbostratus cloud (or cumulonimbus but the difference should be obvious if there is thunder and lightning!). - If a stratus cloud is so thick you can't tell where the Sun is, it is most likely a low-level stratus cloud. - If you can see the Sun but it looks diffused (like looking through ground glass), it is most likely an altostratus cloud. - If there is a halo around the Sun whose edge is the width of your hand at arm's length from the Sun itself, then it is a cirrostratus cloud. - Cirrostratus clouds will generally be thin enough that the Sun is still quite distinct.
+If the cirrostratus cloud isn't located between you and the Sun, you may be able to distinguish cirrostratus clouds as being so thin that parts of the cloud appear bluish (that is, you are seeing through to blue sky). - If the cloud does not produce a halo, it can still be a cirrostratus cloud.